-An appeal may be filed to the Chairman of the Office against the first instance decision of the Office.
-The Chairman issues a second instance decision that may confirm the first-instance decision or refer the case to the first instance.
-During the second-instance decision-making process, the Chairman considers the expert opinion of the Appellate Commission consisting of both academics and experts practising competition law.
-However, the Chairman is not bound by the opinion of the Appellate Commission.
+An appeal may be filed to the Chair of the Office against the first instance decision of the Office.
+The Chair issues a second instance decision that may confirm the first instance decision or refer the case to the first instance for re-examination.
+During the second instance decision-making process, the Chair considers the expert opinion of the Appellate Commission consisting of both academics and experts practising competition law.
+However, the Chair is not bound by the opinion of the Appellate Commission.

-The second-instance decision of the Office is subject to the judicial review conducted by administrative courts.
+The second instance decision of the Office is subject to the judicial review conducted by administrative courts.
 The action against the Office’s decision may be lodged with the Regional Court in Brno.
 The Regional Court in Brno may either dismiss the action or annul the Office’s decision and refer the case to the Office.
-Against the ruling of the Regional Court in Brno a cassation complaint may be brought before the Supreme Administrative Court, which may either reject the complaint or refer the case back to the Regional Court in Brno.
+A cassation complaint against the ruling of the Regional Court in Brno may be brought before the Supreme Administrative Court, which may either reject the complaint or refer the case back to the Regional Court in Brno.

 Regarding the overturning of competition decisions, administrative courts have the possibility to revoke the Office’s decision and refer the case to the Office when assessing committed offences differently.
 In 2019, there were four final rulings adopted by the Regional Court in Brno revoking the Office’s decision.
 The Supreme Administrative Court ruled on seven cases, four of which confirmed the correctness of the Office´s decision.

 Has the authority ever blocked a proposed merger?
 If yes, please provide the most recent instances.